Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 dialog\checkbox { x: 1, width: 4 name: "expand", label: "Expand", value: true }
 ```

-You can also pass a function to modify the `x`, `y` or `width` key.
-The function will receive the key's natural value as parameter:
+You can also pass a generator function to modify the `x`, `y` or `width` key.
+The function will receive the key's natural or default value as parameter:
 ```lua
 dialog:checkbox({ x = function(x) return x + 1 end,
                   width = function(width) return width - 1 end,